HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-1 Operator classes etc.md

    - Access to exclusive Extra-only sections of bands.
    - Can get accredited as a Volunteer Examiner to administer exams for new and upgrading operators of any license class.

 You may come across other license classes besides these; that's because the rules have changed over the years and the Novice, Technician Plus, and Advanced licenses are no longer issued to new licensees.
 There are still people out there who hold Novice or Advanced licenses but that's a topic outside of the scope of this book.
-Note that each person may hold only one operator/primary station license grant — you'll have just one call sign, even if you have multiple radios or operating locations.
+Note that each person may hold only one operator/primary station license grant — you'll have just one callsign, even if you have multiple radios or operating locations.

 #### Getting Your License

 > **Key Information:**
-> - You receive official notification of your new license and call sign via email from the FCC with a link to download the license grant. {{< link id="T1A04" >}}
+> - You receive official notification of your new license and callsign via email from the FCC with a link to download the license grant. {{< link id="T1A04" >}}
 > - The fact that the license appears in the FCC ULS database is what proves the FCC has issued an operator/primary license grant. {{< link id="T1A05" >}}

 After you pass your exam, your volunteer examiner (VE) team sends your test results and application to whichever VEC (Volunteer Examiner Coordinator) they work with.
 The VEC submits your application to the FCC, which sends you an email about paying the licensing fee.
 Once that's paid, your license is typically issued the next business day.